IMMIGRANTS, GERMAN INFLUENCE, EARLY SETTLERS

 • Anti-immigrant (German, Irish) sentiment in the late 1800's.
 G-A internment during WW2.

-• The American Immigration homepage and project, Ellis Island pages.
+• Ellis Island pages.

 • Article from Die Welt: Erinnerung an deutsche Einwanderer in den USA wieder populaer: Gedenktafeln in Ohio."
 A German perspective.
 Article about Cincinnati and Don H. Tolzmann.